 A two-time visionary in Gartner’s EFSS Magic Quadrant and a leader in Forrester’s EFSS Wave Report, BlackBerry Workspaces ensures that no matter who a document is shared with, it won’t wind up in the hands of a competitor.
 For businesses that routinely rely on unique product designs, this is absolutely critical, especially where outsourcing of manufacturing is concerned.
 Through Workspaces, you can keep your product designs under the control of people you can trust – and out of the control of people you don’t.

 Attention Salesforce users: secure document collaboration has arrived with the new BlackBerry Workspaces app.
 Get it here.
-You can also visit the official BlackBerry Workspaces page or view our product demo for further information.
-Finally, visit our BlackBerry Workspaces Email Protector page to learn more about how you can step up your email security.
+You can also check out this blog to learn what’s new in the latest Workspaces release.
+Finally, be sure to visit the official BlackBerry Workspaces and Workspaces Email Protector product pages.